-Reinstatement can be a good option if you have funds available to bring your mortgage current.
+Reinstatement can be a good option if you have either saved up all the money that you owe on your mortgage, or the overdue amount is not very much.

 How can I reinstate my loan?

 Ask for a written reinstatement quote and payment instructions from the mortgage company.
 The reinstatement quote can expire quickly, and a different amount might be due after the expiration date (often called a "good through" date).